WHAT YOU NEED TO KNOW

 Recommendations on technology:

-Please note personal laptops or tablets are NOT required, will NOT be allowed except during recreation time, and NOT the responsibility of Connecticut Boys State.
-Any devices needed for program activities will be provided.
+Personal laptops or tablets are NOT required but will be allowed during classroom sessions.
+Any devices brought are NOT the responsibility of Connecticut Boys State.

 ___ Cell phone